What Is ISO 27001?

 Frequently Asked Questions (FAQ)

 Further differences include that ISO 27001 is an internationally recognized certification standard.
-SOC 2 is a set of audits carried out by an independent certified public accountant (CPA).
+SOC 2 is a set of external audits carried out by an independent certified public accountant (CPA).
+Although not a certification audit, SOC 2 may reveal additional nonconformities during the audit process.

 ISO/IEC 27001 is a widely recognized international standard that sets out requirements for an ISMS.
 It is used by organizations of any size or type that require assurance that their information security risks are being managed.
-This includes organizations in the public and private sector, small and medium-sized businesses, large companies, nonprofit organizations, and government agencies.
+This includes organizations in the public and private sector, small and medium-sized businesses, large companies, nonprofit organizations, and government agencies, all of which could benefit from the comprehensive Annex A controls for their information systems’ security.

 Although it is sometimes referred to as ISO 27001, the official abbreviation for the international standard on requirements for information security management is ISO/IEC 27001.
 That is because it has been jointly published by the ISO and the International Electrotechnical Commission (IEC).
 The number indicates that it was published under the responsibility of Subcommittee 27 (on Information Security, Cybersecurity and Privacy Protection) of ISO’s and IEC’s Joint Technical Committee on Information Technology (ISO/IEC JTC 1).